Skip to content

 Local solar generation is one of many tools public power utilities across the country are examining to manage costs and plan for the future.
 Borough Council is studying this opportunity now, while incentives are available, but before any commitments are made.
 As a Public Power community, your voice matters.
 Perkasie Borough is committed to keeping residents informed and engaged as this evaluation continues.

-Perkasie Borough and Renewable Energy
+Perkasie Borough's Renewable Energy Purchase Portfolio

 Perkasie Borough is a member of American Municipal Power (AMP), a non-profit wholesale power supplier and service provider.
 AMP focuses on providing, managing and supplying power to more than 130 member-owned municipal electric systems across nine states.
 Perkasie Borough purchases a mix of power through AMP, including power generated through hydroelectric (water) and fossil fuel (gas & coal) facilities.